team-balloonicorn/ria-hope/README.md

 - fontsize branch is outdated

 ## To Do
-- merge favi branch
-- helping you find ground section is only mobile size - make responsive.
-Branch is 'ground'
 - change remotes to balloonicorn
-- use dalle design
+- send dalle design to Ria
 - remove vs-code-mac folder, create general notes and shortcuts files in Notes
+- add navigation